SurajKande/python_packaging/README.md

    Python’s sdists are compressed archives (.tar.gz files) containing one or more packages or modules.
 If your code is pure-Python, and you only depend on other Python packages

    It contains setup.py (which contains information about module/metadata), the source files of module/script (.py files or .c/.cpp for binary modules), data files, etc.

+   * use the sdist command to create a source distribution.
+In the simplest case, `python setup.py sdist`
+(assuming you haven’t specified any sdist options in the setup script or config file), sdist creates the archive of the default format for the current platform.
+The default format is a gzip’ed tar file (.tar.gz) on Unix, and ZIP file on Windows.

+   * You can specify as many formats as you like using the --formats option, for example:
+   `python setup.py sdist --formats=gztar,zip`

    2. ### ***build distribution (bdist):***
       The result is an archive that is specific to a platform (for example linux-x86_64) and to a version of Python.
 That can be installed and then used directly by extracting it into the root of your filesystem